Scroll down or click to go to the latest installment

 “We are a laughing family,” Mom would tell any visitor, looking with effusive steroid-manic gratitude at whichever daughter was staying with her that weekend.

 Giggling is in the female Missen genes.
 We’ve always been able to laugh at ourselves and at anything that strikes us as absurd.
 And thankfully Mom’s tumour didn’t affect her sense of humour, even in the most unlikely circumstances.
-Like the evening she and Lynne were watching TV, and she began to slide lower and lower on the couch, lacking the strength to stay upright.
+Such as the evening she and Lynne were watching TV, and she began to slide lower and lower on the couch, lacking the strength to stay upright.
 As Lynne tried to help her back up, Mom slid right to the floor.
 The near impossibility of getting an older, frail person up from the floor could well have been—and maybe should have been—cause for alarm, even panic.
 Mom and Lynne (who by then was nearly on the floor too) simply gave in to helpless giggles.

 Installment #5: Mother-daughter head butting